intersystems-community/Reports-widgets-documentation/ZPM report/Readmy.md

 ## Top applications installs bar chart

 _This chart shows distribution of total installs by 10 most popular applications.
-ZPM on chart represents all other applications._
+Other on chart represents all other applications._

 Chart has CountByTopName in Show Values and months in Series.
 Groups are swapped.
 CountByTopName is the summary of [m_Count_sum](https://github.com/teccod/Reports-widgets-documentation/blob/main/ZPM%20report/Readmy.md#m_count_sum---stores-the-total-number-of-installs) group by [TopName](https://github.com/teccod/Reports-widgets-documentation/blob/main/ZPM%20report/Readmy.md#topname---stores-the-names-of-the-10-most-popular-applications-all-other-applications-are-designated-under-the-name-zpm).